 If you engage a theist in debate and you clearly articulate the difference between a lack of belief and an assertion of knowledge, then it dampens their approach to focus on how you cannot prove there is no god, so the claim of their personal god existing is as valid as not believing.

 That’s where labels – Atheist, Theist – any word that falls in between, can be conversation stoppers, or perverse an otherwise civil discourse and a free exchange of ideas.

 If the person you’re speaking to can’t label you – or to the extent they are unable to completely label you – then they’ll be more open to a discussion.
-Once they get to know you and learn you’re atheist – or whatever you are or are not – they will be less likely to dismiss you out of hand.
+Once they get to know you and learn you’re an atheist – or whatever you are or are not – they will be less likely to dismiss you out of hand.

-Of course you can still make strong arguments against their ideas, but presented in a more interested, engaged discourse… as hard as that might seem at times.
+Of course, you can still make strong arguments against their ideas but presented in a more interested, engaged discourse… as hard as that might seem at times.

 However, an intellectually honest atheist will hold the door open to the consideration of a belief or idea no matter how improbable, though that is not to say the atheist needs to take the proposition seriously.

 Holding the door open to the possibility there is a pot of gold at the end of every rainbow that forms on some distant planet in a far away galaxy does not mean that you need to devote any time exploring the notion.